-Sustainability initiatives at the University of Houston began taking shape around September 2007 when the Burdette Keeland Jr. Design Center received the first and only sloped green roof in Houston.
+Sustainability initiatives at the University of Houston began taking shape around September 2007 when the Burdette Keeland Jr. Design Center received the first sloped green roof in Houston.
 However, the university received a grade of “D” on the 2008 Campus Sustainability Report Card administered by the Sustainable Endowments Institute.
 It was evident that in order to become a sustainable campus, we had a long way to go.

 The following year brought more attention to environmentally responsible practices with the implementation of tray-less dining in the dining halls, the installation of 300 outdoor recycling bins and the birth of green events on campus to get the students and UH community involved in the environmental movement.
 The university became a member of the Association of the Advancement of Sustainability in Higher Education (AASHE) and utilized its Sustainability Tracking Assessment and Rating System (STARS) in order to develop our roadmap to a greener campus community.
 Then in September 2008, the Sustainability Committee was created to lead the charge.